josegavinov/ArrayList_Task/README.md

 ## Task Execution Guide:

 Your main task is to implement the `Library` class, specifically its methods.
 Firstly, you need to create a list of `books`, which will be your library.
+Make sure you made this list `public`, it's important!

 - Start with the simplest method – the method to add a book to the library.
 Here, you simply need to use the `add()` method on the list you created earlier.